-Council will not engage on every proposal or decision.
-When not required by law, Council will engage when it considers the circumstances of the matter, proposal or decision warrant it, based in part on the assessed significance of the matter, proposal or decision, as outlined in this Policy.
+Council will not engage on every decision.
+Instead, and where not required by law to engage, Council will engage when it considers the circumstances of the matter or decision warrant it, based in part on the assessed significance of the matter or decision.